OLLI FAQ

 • a Cal Poly Humboldt student email account and Humboldt Student ID, allowing access to most Library services.

-• Opportunity to purchase a Jack Pass (with enrollment in a fee-based class).
+• an opportunity to purchase a Jack Pass (with enrollment in a fee-based class).

-• Option to participate in OLLI Special Interest Groups.
+• an option to participate in OLLI Special Interest Groups.

 • Student discounts at area businesses.